Azure/azure-powershell/src/MySql/docs/Update-AzMySqlFirewallRule.md

 rule 0.0.0.2        0.0.0.3
 ```

-These cmdlets update MySql Firewall Rule by identity .
+These cmdlets update MySql Firewall Rule by identity.

 ### Example 3: Update MySql Firewall Rule use only one parameter StartIPAddress when only one IP needs to be authorized
 ```powershell